nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-Cloning.md

 - *user* repositories
 - *organization* (org) repositories

+#### Example
-In the below diagram, the the SmartGit user has configured integrations to multiple Hosting Providers, and a list of available repositories is displayed beneath each organizational folder:
+> In the below diagram, the the SmartGit user has configured integrations to multiple Hosting Providers, and has selected the *Azure DevOps* icon.
+> A list of repositories available to the user on Azure DevOps is is displayed beneath each organizational folder:

 ![Cloning a Repository using a connected Hosting Provider](../images/Integrations-Cloning.png)